nwtgck/ray-tracing-iow-scala/README.md

 ## Change History

 Here is the history of this repository.
-You can go to walk through the history
+You can walk through the history

 <!-- AUTO GEN by autogen_scripts/gen_history_md.rb -->
 |Tag|Files at that point|Diff